Laser Engraving and Hand Stamping – what’s the difference?

 Conclusion

-Both laser engraving and hand stamping are useful when making metals and other materials.
+Both laser engraving and hand stamping are useful when marking metals and other materials.
 In fact, the jewelry industry heavily relies on both techniques.
 The difference between the two is in the technique used and the final output.
 If you are in need of a more traditional and personal look, then you will want to go with hand stamping.
 But if you are looking for a finer and more polished look, laser engraving is the way to go.